securechaindev/securechain-depex/README.md

 ## Extra information

-1. Here they are the [GitHub releases](https://github.com/GermanMT/depex/releases)

-2. Here they are the [DockerHub releases](https://hub.docker.com/r/germanmt/depex/tags)

-3. How to get a GitHub [API key](https://github.com/settings/tokens)
+1. How to get a GitHub [API key](https://github.com/settings/tokens)

-4. How to get a NVD [API key](https://nvd.nist.gov/developers/request-an-api-key)
+2. How to get a NVD [API key](https://nvd.nist.gov/developers/request-an-api-key)